-We are half way through Autumn - the morning air is becoming crisper, leaves are falling and the local farmers markets are full of potatoes, plums and pears.
-Your thoughts maybe turning to curling up on the sofa with a movie and popcorn, but before you get too settled, here are some home to-do’s for this month to help you prepare for the colder months ahead.
+With April around the corner - we will find the morning air is becoming crisper, leaves are falling and the local farmers markets are full of potatoes, plums and pears.
+Your thoughts maybe turning to curling up on the sofa with a movie and popcorn, but before you get too settled, here are some home to-do's for this month to help you prepare for the colder months ahead.

 Don't wait until the first cold snap to make these adjustments - in this April home checklist, let's look at specific ways to boost the comforts of home before winter arrives.

 Make it A-Glaze-ing

 Windows can be a problem area when it comes to securing a warm temperature in your home.
 Heat can escape through windows in droves, which doesn't just make homes uncomfortably cold - it impacts your electricity bill as you ramp up the heater to 11 to compensate for this.

 One of the most efficient ways of combating this is by making sure the glazing on your windows is appropriate.
 Sustainability Victoria notes that double glazed windows can reduce heat loss in a home by up to 30 per cent compared to single glazed aluminium windows, and even better results can be achieved with triple glazing.

 Double glazed windows can be something you install from scratch, removing old glass, or you can add it to an existing window.
 The latter is generally cheaper, and can even be done with magnetic trips.
 It can also reduce noise in your home!
 Checking with a local window supplier is a great place to start keeping your castle nice and warm.

 There are many different ways to heat the home - open fire, heat pump, even just putting an extra duvet on the bed.
 But it's important to know which works best for each part of the house.
 The Australian government's YourHome website notes that the main kinds of heating are radiant and convective.